datacamp-content-public/Beginning-Statistics-with-R/chapter1.md

 ---

-## Using dotplots/stripcharts to see your data
+## Using dotplots to see your data

 ```yaml
 type: BulletExercise